jamespfennell/hoard/README.rst

     $ realtimeaggregator -h

-To begin, you're going to want to test the software to ensure that it is running correctly and downloading your feeds correctly.
+To begin, you're going to want to test the software to ensure that it is running properly and that your remote settings are correct.
 To do this, run::

     $ realtimeaggregator testrun